rdvansloten/cert-manager-key-vault-sync/README.md

 ## Examples

-For examples on building and prepping your Azure/Kubernetes environment, see [Examples](./EXAMPLES.md).
+For examples on building the image from scratch or prepping your Azure/Kubernetes environment, see [Examples](./EXAMPLES.md).

 ## Design